Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - c.
 The range of the r.v. can only be from $-\infty$ to $+\infty$.
   - **d.
 The function does not integrate to 1 over the sample space.**

+Valid PDF’s:
+- non negativity for all $f(x) \geq 0$
+- total probability must be 1, thus you have to integrate and see if they add up to 1.
+Furthermore, the other options are nonsense so it makes sense that this one is the only one that’s correct.

 ---
-Use for the next 3 questions
+## Use for the next 3 questions
 ### **19. What is the cumulative density function?**
 - **Question:** The random variable X is described by the following pdf:
 $$